SajalD19/Personal-Projects/README.md

 • Analyzed Nobel Prize winner data to determine the most commonly awarded gender and birth country. <br>
 • Identified the decade with the highest ratio of US-born laureates and the decade-category combination with the highest proportion of female laureates. <br>
 • Discovered the first female Nobel Prize winner and her category, and compiled a list of repeat laureates. <br>

+## Project 5: Data-Driven Product Management Conducting a Market Analysis (DataCamp Project)

+Conducted market analysis using data manipulation techniques in python to examine trends in online interest for fitness products and developed visualizations to inform strategic product decisions and drive market expansion.